valsamovich/java/README.md

 Junit
 -----

 **JUnit** is a testing framework for the Java Programming Language.
-It's a test driven developement, and is one of a family of unit testing frameworks collectively known as xUnit. **JUnit** includes the features:
+A **Unit test** is a piece of code written by a developer that executes a specific functionality in the code to be tested.
+The percentage of code which is tested by unit tests is typically called test coverage.
+A unit test targets a small unit of code, e.g., a method or a class, (local tests).
+Features:

 - It's an open source framework.
 - Provides Annotations, Assertions, and Test Runners.